InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction: Experiment

 \textbf{Evaluation metrics.} Following previous methods and the benchmark in awesome-diffusion-v2v~\cite{sun2024diffusioneditingsurvey}, we evaluate the video editing result from three aspects.
-(1) Temporal consistency.
+(1) Temporal consistency (TC).
 We use CLIP~\cite{radford2021learningclip} temporal score to compute the CLIP embedding differences between frames, and use optical flow EPE ~\cite{xu2022gmflow} to assess the motion smoothness.
-(2) Textual alignment.
+(2) Textual alignment (TA).
 We employ the CLIP text-image embedding similarity and the pick score, which represents well human perception, for assessing textual alignment.
-(3) Video quality.
+(3) Video quality (VQ).
 We employ DOVER~\cite{wu2023exploringdover}, which is a state-of-the-art video quality assessment method trained on human-ranked video datasets, for evaluating edited video quality.
 In addition, for each of the three aspects mentioned above, we provide (4) the average score of GPT-4o~\cite{gpt4o}, which is introduced in the scoring procedure in our data filtering stage (ranging from 1 to 5), to more comprehensively evaluate the quality of edited videos by competing methods.
+For TGVE/TGVE+, we use the same metrics in EVE~\cite{singer2024tgveplus}, such as $\mathrm{ViCLIP_{\mathit{dir}}}$ and $\mathrm{ViCLIP_{\mathit{out}}}$.

 \textbf{Testing dataset.} As in previous methods \cite{geyer2023tokenflow,fan2024videoshop,kara2024rave}, we collect 100 video samples from DAVIS~\cite{davis2017pont}, YoutubeVOS~\cite{xu2018youtube} and Pexels~\cite{pexels} as the test set.
 We caption the videos to generate the corresponding instructions and paired captions using large VLMs \cite{hong2024cogagent} for instruction-based and training-free methods, respectively.
 Considering the fact that our method can process $720\times480$ resolution video, while the competing methods can only process $512\times512$ or lower resolution video, we collect 50 videos at each of the above two resolutions to fit better previous methods.
 For each method, we resize the video to its default resolution before editing, then resize the edited video back to the original video resolution.
+We also compare our model with baselines on TGVE~\cite{wu2023tgve} and TGVE+~\cite{singer2024tgveplus}.
+We conduct experiments by resizing the videos to $720\times480$ and resizing back to $480\times480$ after editing for evaluation.